 In addition, the international firm should always offer an alternative way of paying for a purchase such as provide its banking details or suggesting that the customer contact them to discuss alternative payment methods.

 Global firms should not use phrases that are local to their country only.
 For example, in South Africa colloquialisms such as ‘robot’ for ‘traffic light’, ‘lift’ for ‘elevator’, ‘torch’ for ‘flashlight’, ‘light up’ for ‘illuminate’, etc. are used.
 Care should also be taken with spelling.
 Firms need to remember that there are many words that are spelt differently in the US.
 For example, ‘labour’ is spelt ‘labor’ in the US.
 If the US is the target market, these misspellings could prove costly.
+Conversely, if you are a US exporter, you need to be aware that there are spellings that differ from those you are used to.

 For more serious global firms with established business in specific countries, it is worth considering creating a local web site, with a local web address, and with localized content.
 In this instance, the firm would probably require someone (the import agent, perhaps?) in the host country in question to take responsibility for the web site and to handle enquiries received via the web site.
 Such a web site could be translated into the local language and would be tweaked to meet local cultural differences (again the agent or local business partner could assist with this).